 To report sexual and gender-based misconduct, please contact Rachael Pauze, Director of Title IX Compliance, at 508-286-3231, firstname.lastname@example.org, or at her office, Science Center Rm 227.

-Other options to whom an individual may report an instance of sexual and gender-based misconduct, besides the Director of Title IX Compliance, can be found in the following chart of resources (pdf).
-These contacts are indicated on the chart as either confidential or non-confidential resources based on privileges assigned to each role.
+Other options to whom an individual may report an instance of sexual and gender-based misconduct, besides the Director of Title IX Compliance, include faculty and staff who are designated responsible employees or the counseling center staff which is confidential.

 Please know that if you experienced sexual or gender-based misconduct, you may report the misconduct and seek supportive resources without initiating the formal conduct process.*